Current Policy Projections

 In stark contrast to efforts to reduce HFCs, the widespread use of CFC-11, a globally banned ozone depleting substance (ODS) that is over 4,000 times more potent than CO2, has recently been identified and reported in China by the Environmental Investigation Agency, a UK based non-profit, suggesting enforcement challenges (Environmental Investigation Agency, 2018).
 In response, a spokesperson for the Chinese embassy in the UK sent a letter to The Guardian emphasising that the Chinese government does not tolerate the use of illegal ODSs and is investigating the use of CFC-11 (Rong, 2018).

-China announced new emissions standards for heavy duty vehicles in June 2018, which will be implemented in two phases between 2019 and 2023.
-When fully implemented, these standards will be in line with standards in the US, Canada, Japan, and EU (Yang & He, 2018).
+The China 6 emissions standards for passenger vehicles will go into effect on July 1, 2020, and will be one of the most stringent emissions standards in the world (Gallagher et al., 2019).
+China also announced new emissions standards for heavy duty vehicles in June 2018, which will be implemented in two phases between 2019 and 2023.
+When fully implemented, these standards will be in line with standards in the US, Canada, Japan, and EU.
+These emissions standards apply to atmospheric pollutants like NOx and particulate matter, but do not regulate CO2 specifically (Yang & He, 2018).

 China has mandatory energy efficiency codes for urban residential and commercial buildings, and promotes voluntary energy efficiency codes for rural residential buildings through financial incentives (GBPN, 2018).
 China’s 13th Five-Year plan includes targets for improving building energy efficiency standards and increasing the proportion of new “green buildings”, which will be particularly important for energy savings in the future, as China’s building stock is projected to continue to expand through 2030.